Insights October 06, 2013

 Over the course of time, working in other reasonably large and established practices, not only did my ego reduce but so did my awareness of professional responsibilities.
 I was part of a team and my role was defined more-or-less specifically in order to allow us as a group to be more efficient.
 Size suddenly demonstrated another inherent facet of itself: shelter and security.

-Our decision to start a design consultancy was partly to allow us the opportunity of more fully embracing all aspects of a project: briefing, client relationships, professional obligations, management, and certainly design.
+Our decision to start Collective Works as a design consultancy was partly to allow us the opportunity of more fully embracing all aspects of a project: briefing, client relationships, professional obligations, management, and certainly design.
 In doing so, we realised that although our projects might be small, we nevertheless had big responsibilities.
 Our clients are often unfamiliar with the particulars of their own brief and what decisions they will need to take and by when; in short, our clients rely on us to guide them through the process and not just to deliver a project.
 Beyond this, we are ever encountering situations where advice is sought from us by not just our clients, but contractors, other professionals, and service providers.
 And as professionals ourselves, we have a duty of care that is crucial so that we offer sound guidance neither outstepping our bounds nor causing others harm.
 So setting out on our own required a real shift in broadening our roles not only as designers, but also professionals.

 An unexpected positive outcome from this downshift in size has been the the upscaling of our satisfaction at the completion of a project.
 We are able to interact with our clients at the end of the process and experience first-hand their appreciation with our involvement.
 We are able to perceive that our own efforts have really made a difference.